Middle Fork Of The Salmon (4 Rivers)

-Middle Fork Of The Salmon (4 Rivers)

->

-> Big Creek floaters must obtain a Tributary Permit from the Krassel Ranger District but they are not required to obtain a Middle Fork permit if they will go all the way out in one day.
-Big Creek tributary permits are only allowed June 1 through July 31.
+Big Creek floaters are required to obtain a Tributary Permit from the McCall District Office, but they are not required to obtain a Middle Fork permit if they will go all the way out in one day.
+Big Creek is only open to floating June 1 through July 31.

->

-> When applying for or reserving a launch date on this river, I certify that:
+When applying for or reserving a launch date on this river, I certify that: